-I work from home on Wednesdays and Fridays, which means I can get a ton of work done while wearing leggings.
-Since my normal commute takes 364 hours this is a very good deal.
+I work from home on Wednesdays and Fridays, which for this homebody, is the ideal scenario.
+It means high levels of productivity, leggings, and listening to the best of Ben Rector on loop.
+Since my normal commute takes 364 hours and Ben Rector lyrics are writing magic, this is a very good deal.

 10 BEST BEN RECTOR SONGS THAT WILL HAVE YOU HOOKED